RobPiwowarek/FileScript/PITCHME.md

 <img src="pics/compiler_phases_2.jpg" style="height:75vh">

 ---
+### terminology
-token = object describing a lexeme lexeme = uniquely identifiable sequence of characters like keywords ("if", "while" etc), identifiers, strings...
+token = object describing a lexeme
+lexeme = uniquely identifiable sequence of characters like:
+keywords ("if", "while" etc), identifiers, strings...

 ---
 ### So you want to write your first interpreter?

+---
 ### Lets start with the language

+---